Are you planning and research the journey of adopting a chinchilla?

 However, I’m not going to lie and say a few things are not challenging or need to be disclaimed to someone potentially considering adopting a chinchilla in the next few days.

 Let’s cover 5 downfalls or a few small details that could make current chinchilla owners argue against me that chinchillas could be challenging to take care of.

-I feel that you have this information will give you 100% all the information needed to cover this topic in-depth and provide the answer you came for.
+I feel that you having this information will give you 100% all the information needed to cover this topic in-depth and provide the answer you came for.

 #1) Chinchillas Require Time Out Of Their Cage